previder/kubernetes-demo/03_ssl.md

 ```

 ## Checkout your ingress KuaR instances
+**From here all requests should use TLS/HTTPS, not plain HTTP url's**

+---
 Open the url `https://<yourusername>.kubernetes.at-previder.cloud:<yourport>` and replace the port with your dedicated port to check out your KuaR instances, refresh to see the default Kubernetes loadbalancer in action.
 To see that the ingress is only forwarding your requested hostname, you can go to another subdomain like `https://notmyusername.kubernetes.at-previder.cloud:<yourport>` and you will see a 404 error.
 You will still get a certificate invalid error.
 We will set up LetsEncrypt next.